-Recognized worldwide as one of today’s most exciting vocal stars, mezzo-soprano Denyce Graces has performed in the world’s great opera houses and concert halls.
+Recognized worldwide as one of today’s most exciting vocal stars, mezzo-soprano Denyce Graves has performed in the world’s great opera houses and concert halls.
 Particularly well-known for her portrayals of the title roles in Carmen and Samson et Dalila, Ms. Graves’ expressive voice and stage presence continues to thrill audiences with her concert and recital appearances.

 Sunday, May 5, 2019 at 3 PM